DrEpico/event-manager/README.md

 As required by the specs,
 - (Admins and) Managers can create and edit staff details (Elevated Access).
 - (Admins and) Managers ~~and Team Leaders~~ can adjust the staffing of an event (Elevated Access).
+> This incorporates conditional rendering on the razor page as employees would need to see the details of an event while `[Authorize]` cannot be applied to a specific method.
+Via conditional rendering, only the managers and admins would be able to access the `Add Staff` and `Cancel Event` buttons.
 - (Admins and) Managers ~~or Team Leaders~~ can permanently delete (Elevated Access).
 <br>Other pages have also been given suitable and sensible access levels depending on the context.